 After the tour we headed back to the market for a flight of ice cream.
 That’s right, a flight.
 We tried six different flavors and it was hard to declare a winner.

 You really don’t want to read about the history of fried chicken in Gordonsville and not be able to indulge in this delectable dish, right?
+It’s one of the most fun things to do in Gordonsville, right?
 Well, no worries.
 Champion Ice House in Gordonsville has got you covered with cold beer and hot chicken.

 If chicken’s not your thing, they also have fried flounder, sandwiches, salads and a sausage plate.